suren-m/cw/labs/01_docker/01_getting_started.md

 # or via httpie (for coloured output and more helpful info)
 http localhost:9001
 ```
-    > Note: If you're an advanced vs code user, you can also look at `forward ports` option in `Remote Explorer` to view the contents on a browser.
-For the labs, `curl` or `httpie` would be more than sufficient.

 #### Stop the nginx containers.

-> Important: **Do not** stop the vs online container.
-Then you may lose your new envrionment.

 ```bash
     # run `docker ps` to list the running containers.